 - Rose’s Lime: A sweetened lime juice that is essential for drinks like the Gimlet.

-- Milk, cream, or Half-and-Half: These dairy options are typically used in coffee-based cocktails like a White Russian or Irish Coffee.
+- Milk, heavy cream, or Half-and-Half: These dairy options are typically used in coffee-based cocktails like a White Russian or Irish Coffee.

 - Eggs (or Aquafaba): An egg white or the vegan alternative, Aquafaba, is essential in achieving the decadent foamy top on any of these cocktails.